Rew321/dj_celery_introduction/README.md

+# Django Celery Beat Tutorial

-This project serves as a foundation for integrating Django with Celery for asynchronous task processing.
-It includes a simple Django application for managing user interactions and a Celery setup to handle background tasks such as sending emails.
-The communication between Django and Celery is facilitated through message queues, enabling efficient and scalable processing of tasks.
+This project serves as a jumpstart for Django and Celery Beat.
+It includes a simple Django app, a Celery task, and a Celery beat task.
+The Django app sends a message to the Celery task, which then sends a message to the Celery beat task dynamically.